 Research on the impact of CEO characteristics on environmental disclosure quality has revealed inconclusive and mixed results.
-This overview provide an insights as follows: Sannino, Di Carlo & Lucchese (2020) examined CEO demographics and sustainable business models with a sample of 100 Fintech firms.
-Using a qualitative and quantitative analysis, they found that CEO tenure positively and statistically influences sustainable development model.
-Masulis, Wang and Xie (2012) in a study "globalizing the board room: the e ects of foreign directors on corporate governance and ÿrm performance".
+This overview provide an insights as follows:

+Cho, Cho and Lee (2019).
+In a study focusing on Managerial attributes, consumer proximity, and corporate environmental performance.
+Adopting a quantitative techniques and collecting data from 49 companies in the textile and apparel industry.
+Utilizing a multiple regression techniques, the study found that longer CEO tenure positively affects corporate environmental performance and that firm's proximity to consumers enhances firm's commitment to environmentally sustainable practices.
+It was also found that other attributes like education, background, and leadership style influences how CEOs prioritize environmental issues in their companies.
+However, due to differences in geographical location and domain, their findings may not apply in the context of this study.
+Masulis, Wang and Xie (2012) in a study "globalizing the board room: the effects of foreign directors on corporate governance and firm performance".
 Adopting a multiple regression models they found that foreign CEOs might face difficulties in understanding local market conditions and cultural differences which can negatively impact firm's performance particularly in industries that are domestically oriented.
 Meng, Zeng, Tam and Xu (2013) examining the relationship between CEO turnover and environmental disclosure in China.
 Using a sample of 782 manufacturing listed firms over a period of three years.
 Using a panel data regression analysis, their findings indicates a negative relationship between CEO turnover (due to dismissal, health issues, resignation, or death) and environmental disclosure practices.
 However, it identified a positive association between CEO turnover and the improvement of corporate governance mechanisms within the organizations.
-Zhang et al., (2022).
-In a study titled "Avoid or approach: How CEO power affects corporate environmental innovation" using listed firms on China's Shanghai and Shenzhen Stock exchanges from 2008-2018 while adopting a generalized estimation model for the purpose of analysis.
-The results of estimation indicates a positive role of CEO power in promoting environmental innovation and concluded that this is even more stronger when firms have more independent directors and faces greater market competition.
+Safiya and Yahaya (2023) examining CEO power and sustainability reporting of listed firms in Nigeria from 2012-2021.
+Adopting a logit regression for the purpose of analysis, the result of their findings shows that CEO power: gender, education, tenure, turnover, ownership, nationality has a significant impact on sustainability reporting of listed firms in Nigeria.
 Hussain, Zhang and Anwar (2022) examining the impact of CEO ability on corporate environmental sustainability information disclosure.
 Using samples of Chinese A-share listed companies from 2010 to 2019 and adopting Ordinary Least Square (OLS) as baseline regression model for the purpose of analysis.
 Their findings showed a positive association between CEO ability and corporate environmental sustainability information disclosure.
 It also showed a significant negative interaction coefficient between CEO ability and CEO career concerns.
 Ofoegbu, Odoemelam and Okafor (2018) examined the impact of audit committee independence on environmental disclosure quality in both Nigeria and South Africa.
 Adopting a content analysis and the utilization of ordinary least square for the purpose of data analysis.
 The result of estimation showed that, audit committee independence has no significant impact on environmental disclosure of listed companies in Nigeria and South Africa.
-This study appreciates the novel contributions from the above studies, its application for policy and decision making especially in the oil and gas sector of Nigeria is difficult due to factors ranging from cultural, geographical, political and economic differences.

-2.4 Theoretical Framework
+2.4 Theoretical Frameworks